iukea1/HackTheRobots/RAGs/querying/readme.md

-# RAGs Querying Notebooks
+# RAGs/Querying Notebooks

-Welcome to the RAGs Querying Notebooks repository.
-This repository contains a collection of Jupyter notebooks that demonstrate the implementation and usage of Retrieval-Augmented Generation (RAG) models for querying tasks.
+Welcome to the `RAGs/querying` section of the HackTheRobots repository!
+This directory contains a series of Jupyter Notebooks designed to demonstrate the capabilities and applications of Retrieval-Augmented Generation (RAG) models.
+Each notebook is a self-contained example that illustrates how to use RAG models to enhance the querying process with the power of machine learning.

 ## Project Structure